Skip to Content

 Credit Files

 The business' ASIC status updates to "Externally Administered" for the duration of the proposed SBR plan.
-This can, at times, create issues with the Company's credit and affect financing and credit cards.
+This can, at times, create issues with the company’s credit and affect financing and credit cards.
+These updates are considered part of the creditor voting requirements, as they give creditors visibility on the company’s financial status.

 Related Party Loans

-If there are related parties that, on the Balance Sheet of the business, owe money to the Company, then the creditors may take the stance that this needs to be paid to fund repayment to the crditors.
+If there are related parties that, on the Balance Sheet of the business, owe money to the company, then the creditors may take the stance that this needs to be paid to fund repayment to the creditors.

 Commercial Agreements

 An SBR is considered an insolvency event, which may create issues with commercial agreements the business has.
-Generally major creditors, like the ATO are supportive of the process.
+However, for many businesses, it serves as a practical insolvency event alternative, helping them continue operations without resorting to liquidation.
+Generally, major creditors, like the ATO, are supportive of the process.

-ATO firmer action, such as Director's Penalty Notices, Statutory Demands or Winding up Notices, can have significant impacts on the availability and timing of an SBR for a business.
+Firmer action on ATO debt, such as Director Penalty Notices (DPNs), Statutory Demands or Winding-up Notices, can have significant impacts on the availability and timing of an SBR for a business.
+Seeking ATO debt help early can prevent escalations that might reduce the likelihood of proposal acceptance.

 QBCC

-To date, the QBCC have been supportive of the SBR process, and whilst technically an insolvency event, an SBR does not negatively affect QBCC licences.
+To date, the QBCC have been supportive of the SBR process, and whilst technically an insolvency event, an SBR does not negatively affect QBCC licensing during restructure.

 Is your business in financial distress?